KiarashDadpour/docker-workshop/crypto-price/README.md

 ### For use this program:
-1. Create a docker image from Dockerfile
+1. Create a docker image from the Dockerfile
 ```
    docker image build -t="crypto:1.0" .
 ```